ivangka/cli-order-executor/README.md

 This software is not intended to provide financial or investment advice.
 Any trading or investment decisions you make using this software are your own responsibility.
 Consult a qualified financial advisor if needed.

 Make sure you fully understand how this software works and how futures markets operate before using it.
 It is strongly recommended to test it in a safe environment (such as a sandbox account or with demo funds).

+## Full Documentation

+See the [full documentation](https://ivangka.github.io/cli-order-executor) with usage examples.

 ## Risk Management